Pavin Smith Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Pavin Smith (.103 batting average in his past 10 games), battle starter Dinelson Lamet and the Colorado Rockies at Chase Field, Wednesday at 9:40 PM ET.
+On Thursday, Pavin Smith (hitting .162 in his past 10 games) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 3:40 PM ET.

-He racked up three RBI (going 1-for-3 with a home run and a walk) in his last game against the Rockies.
+He reached base in all five of his plate appearances (2-for-2 with a double and an RBI) in his previous appearance against the Rockies.

 Pavin Smith Game Info & Props vs. the Rockies